devOpifex/llmr/README.md

 ## Creating a Simple Agent

-Note that we leverage the tooling from the [mcpr](https://github.com/devOpifex/mcpr) package to create the tools.
-This allows seamless integration with MCP (Model Context Protocol) servers.
+Note that we leverage the tooling from the [mcpr](https://github.com/devOpifex/mcpr) package to create the tools, though you may also use the tools from [ellmer](https://github.com/tidyverse/ellmer) This allows seamless integration with MCP (Model Context Protocol) servers.

 ```r